StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 Setting a Document Deletion Period 🆕
 =====================================

 Is there a standard deletion period for documents in your company?
-As an admin, you can activate and set a deletion period for your team members’ documents on Skribble.
+As an admin, you can activate a deletion period for your team members’ documents on Skribble.
 After this period ends, their documents will be automatically deleted.
 The count starts on the day a document is uploaded to Skribble.

 Depending on whether your company signs with Skribble or is about to switch to our e-signatures, the deletion period applies to one of the below cases: